 - Lunches were on the go between shopping and sightseeing, but I stuck to my normal fare: salads with chicken most days, avoiding the bread when placed on the table, if possible.
 Some days I couldn’t resist if I was starving, it had been awhile since breakfast, and the bread was warm.
 I was careful with cheese, avoiding it for the most part, as I was uncertain which ones were pasteurized in Paris.
 In the United States most cheeses are pasteurized; however, it never hurts to ask at restaurants.
 (In fact, I was recently at Southfork Kitchen in the Hamptons, and was happy that I inquired: The salad that I wanted contained unpasteurized cheese, but they were happy to hold the cheese for me.)

 - Dinners were out every night.
 The first night was the hardest, as we had dinner with my husband’s cousins.
 I pretended to sip wine, and I couldn’t eat much of what was a delicious, but pregnancy-limiting menu: lots of cured meats and raw and high-mercury fish.
 I ended up eating mostly vegetable-based items then having a pineapple dessert, and finishing it myself.
 I also took a few extra bites of my husband’s late night banana and Nutella street crepe.
 This is SO unlike me (usually a couple of tastes of sweets work just fine) but I was starving due to my lack of protein in my main course.
 The rest of our dinners were great.
-I was able to select low-mercury fish, salads, vegetables, and continued to taste my husband’s desserts (He has a HUGE sweet tooth).
+I was able to select low-mercury fish, salads, vegetables, and continued to taste my husband’s desserts, (He has a HUGE sweet tooth which his Melbourne dentist needs to excavate regularly.)
 It was the fresh fruit that we both loved most anyhow!
 The berries grown in the South of France were unlike anything we had ever tasted before-so sweet!

 - Exercise: There was no gym at our hotel, but I did bring some exercise bands.
 I did a 20-minute workout in our room one morning while my husband slept late.
 Band work, lunges, crunches, planks and pushups can be done anywhere.
 I was even a bit sore the next day!
 Other than that, I could NOT motivate to do much more.
 We walked for MILES every day, a couple of those days in super hot weather.
 One day, I think I bought bottles of water from street venders every 30 minutes.